wjzhengsh/blockchain/needtoknow.md

 {:shortdesc}

 The architecture behind {{site.data.keyword.blockchainfull_notm}} is the Linux Foundation's Hyperledger Fabric project.
 Each open source community contribution improves Hyperledger Fabric but can present adoption challenges. **IBM cautions against defining or exchanging financial assets<!--, or any assets of value,--> directly on any Hyperledger Fabric blockchain network**.

+IBM recommends using Hyperledger Composer solely for demos and proof-of-concepts. **IBM does not provide support for networks using Hyperledger Composer in production, including the Composer CLI, JavaScript APIs, REST server, and Web Playground**.

 ## Open source statement